 And whose fault is it?
 California Games, of course.
 It was one of my favourite games growing up.
 Well, that and all the movies and TV series.

 California Games (also known as Calgames) was made by Epyx as part of their Games series and originally released in 1987 for the Commodore 64, Apple II, Amstrad CPC, MSX and ZX Spectrum.
 It was re-released the following year for the Amiga, Atari 2600, Apple IIgs and DOS.
 It was again re-released in 1989 for the Atari ST, Atari Lynx, NES and the Sega Master System.
 In 1991, it was ported to the Sega Genesis/Megadrive and in 2005, it was ported to J2ME and in 2008, for the Wii Virtual Console.

 And we’re going to take a look at the DOS version.
-But first let’s look at the box art.
+But first, let’s look at the box art.

-OK, let’s boot this sucker!
+OK, let’s boot this radical sucker!

 The title screen is great!
 A license plate with minimal animation and an 8-bit tune cover of Louie, Louie by the Kingsmen (original version by Richard Berry).
 Great theme and gets you in the right mood for the game.
 In fact, the entire soundtrack is equally good and fits the entire Californian theme well.
 The only music missing is by the Beach Boys!

-The teams are named after brands.
+The teams are named after known brands.
 Some I recognize like Casio, Kawasaki and Ocean Pacific, but the others I don’t.
 Sponsors perhaps?

 Half-pipe: basically freestyle skateboarding in a half-pipe ramp in front of the Hollywood sign.
-It requires perfect timing to do the kick turns and hand plants.
+It requires perfect timing to do the kick turns and the hand plants.
 Not as easy as it looks.